RanHao1999/Flare_SHARP/Relatoinship_Successive_Flares_SHARP/readme.md

 5. Run 'Flares', one obtains the final result.

-The results of the programme is published in ApJ 937:43.
+The results of the programme are published in ApJ 937:43.

 Discussion and suggestions about the codes are warmly welcomed!